×

 Cause Of Cracking Sounds In The Neck

-In most cases, it is the nitrogen gas bubbles that release on cracking.
-The scientific name for nitrogen bubbles’ release is tribonucleation.
-You can also find other gases like oxygen and carbon dioxide. in the synovial fluid.
+In most cases, it is the nitrogen gas bubbles that release on cracking (tribonucleation).
+You can also find other gases like oxygen and carbon dioxide in the synovial fluid.

 Is Neck Cracking Safe?

-Yes, cracking your neck is a safe activity if it is done within limits and not on a regular basis.
-The problem is that not everyone has strong joints, and neck cracking quickly becomes a habit.
+Yes, cracking your neck is generally safe if done gently and not habitually.
+However, not everyone has strong joints, and neck cracking can quickly become a habit.
 There can be consequences if it is not done right.

 Risks Of Neck Cracking